 Not only babies, but even teenagers also pass through growth expansion.
 During these periods, babies usually put on weight, rise in height rapidly.

-What are the signs of growth spurts?
+What are the signs of baby growth spurts?

-- At 2-3 weeks
+• At 2-3 weeks

-- At 6 weeks
+• At six weeks

-- At 3 months
+• At three months

-- At 6 months
+• At six months

-- At 9 months
+• At nine months

 So how can you tell that your baby has had a growth spurt?
 It’s simple.
 Your baby will get weighted and healthier quite quickly in that period.

-Relation of growth spurts to feeding spurts:
+Difference between growth spurts and feeding spurts: